Thailand reports 11 new coronavirus cases, bringing total to 70

-All of the new patients had socialized and shared drinks, health officials said, adding that a tourist from Hong Kong had been the source of the infection.
+All of the new patients had socialised and shared drinks, health officials said, adding that a tourist from Hong Kong had been the source of the infection.

 “The Hong Kong tourist came alone and already went back.
 The 11 infected are all Thai,” said Sopon Iamsirithawon, director-general of the Communicable Diseases Department.